david2am/ocaml_dune/guides/Notes: Safe Concurrent OCaml.md

+Be in mind that **it's not an article**, just scattered notes about this interesting topic, maybe for a future article

 # Modes

 A mode is attached to a variable upon declaration, either in a let binding or in a function parameter.
 It's also ortogonal to types, types describe data structures, modes can be used to enforce certain constraints, optimize performance, or ensure safety in programming languages.
 The mode of `l ` is separated from the type of `x`.